Cycling

 The Grande Boucle de la Vallée Loop

-By taking on this challenging circuit, you’ll be connecting closely with nature, especially as you ride across some of its forest sectors .
-The route is designed for those wanting to take on a true challenge, with more technical sections and steep inclines, including a 19% descent on soft gravel.
-Halfway along the route, you’ll find the Mont Expérience Hereford campground.
-We recommend you stay here if your plan is to complete this 116 km epic ride by way of a two-day adventure getaway.
+Embarking on this loop means connecting with nature, highlighted in particular by stretches along forest roads.
+This route is designed for those seeking a challenge, as it includes more technical sections with steep elevation changes—including a 19% descent on loose gravel.
+Midway through, you’ll find the Mont Expérience Hereford campground, where we recommend staying if you’d like to turn this 116 km journey into a two-day adventure getaway.
 Please note: some sections are far from town centres and require a great deal of autonomy.

 Discover